hisham-maarraoui/AI-Customer-Support-Agent/README.md

 # Apple Support AI Agent

-An intelligent AI-powered customer support agent that provides helpful information about Apple products and services through a modern chat interface.
+An AI-powered customer support agent that provides helpful information about Apple products and services through a modern chat interface.

 ## Features